Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     > `read -s` is used to read the password in order to prevent it from being echoed to the screen or recorded in the shell history.

     ```bash
-    ncn-m# read -s IPMI_PASSWORD
+    ncn-mw# read -s IPMI_PASSWORD
-    ncn-m# export IPMI_PASSWORD
+    ncn-mw# export IPMI_PASSWORD
-    ncn-m# ipmitool -U root -I lanplus -E -H $BMC_IP mc reset cold
+    ncn-mw# ipmitool -U root -I lanplus -E -H "$BMC_IP" mc reset cold
-    ncn-m# sleep 60
+    ncn-mw# sleep 60
     ```

-1. **Skip if adding `ncn-m001`:** Verify that the BMC is reachable at the expected IP address:
+1. **Skip if adding `ncn-m001`:** Verify that the BMC is reachable at the expected IP address.

     ```bash
-    ncn-m# ping $NODE-mgmt
+    ncn-mw# ping "${NODE}-mgmt"
     ```

-    Wait 5 minutes for Kea and the Hardware State Manager to sync.
-If `ping` continues to fail, re-run the previous step to restart the BMC.
+    Wait five minutes for Kea and the HSM to sync.
+If `ping` continues to fail, then re-run the previous step to restart the BMC.

-1. Restart the REDS deployment:
+1. Restart the REDS deployment.

     ```bash
-    ncn-m# kubectl -n services rollout restart deployment cray-reds
+    ncn-mw# kubectl -n services rollout restart deployment cray-reds
     ```

     Expected output: